uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 ```

 Here `array` is a `(string | undefined)[]` and `filteredArray` removes the `undefined` elements.
-However the inferred type of `filteredArray` would still be `(string | undefined)[]` because TypeScript can't easily inspect the contents of the filter function to realize that we remove the `undefined` elements.
+However, the inferred type of `filteredArray` would still be `(string | undefined)[]` because TypeScript can't easily inspect the contents of the filter function to realize that we remove the `undefined` elements.

 We could theoretically use a type assertion here: